Nikita5933/JavaScript-cards-from-database/README.md

     "altimg": "altImg",
     "title": "The title of the Item",
     "descr": "The description of the Item",
-    "price": The number of the price in USD
+    "price": "The number of the price in USD"
 }
 ```